Skip Navigation

 ACCT 311 | 3 Credits

 Course Desc: (A continuation of ACCT 310.
 Students should be cautious about enrolling in ACCT 310 or ACCT 311.
 These are professional courses requiring intensive study and analysis and are not to be undertaken casually.
 Students who have not taken ACCT 310 within the last two years may have difficulty.)
 Prerequisite: ACCT 310.
 A comprehensive analysis of financial accounting topics, including preparation of financial statements and external reports.
-The aim is to analyze complex business transactions and their impact on financial statements.
-Focus is on researching and analyzing emerging issues in accounting, business transactions, and financing.
-Students may receive credit for only one of the following courses: ACCT 311 or BMGT 311
+The aim is to identify and analyze complex business transactions and their impact on financial statements.
+Students may receive credit for only one of the following courses: ACCT 311 or BMGT 311.

 Fraud Detection and Deterrence